justin-chhay/covid-tracker-discordbot/README.md

 - [Credits](#credits)

 ## Description <a name="desc"></a>
-I give real-time updates on news and statistics regarding Covid-19 in various countries!
+A bot which gives real-time updates on news and statistics regarding Covid-19 in various countries!
 A personal side-project to help familiarize myself with Python and APIs.
 ## Technologies Used <a name="tech"></a>
 > Python, Discord.py, Open Disease API
 ## Getting Started <a name="start"></a>